-Chef Scott Serpas’ Turkey Carving Tips
+Scott Serpas’ Turkey Carving Tips

 - Using the boning knife, remove the breast by following the spine from one end of the breast to the opposite end.
-Pull the breast firmly away from the carcass, “feathering” the breast with your boning knife off the rib cage.
+Pull the breast firmly away from the carcass, “feathering” the breast off the rib cage with your boning knife.
+(Removing the breast from the turkey makes it easier to slice and will help you make even cuts and with the most yield.)

 - Try not to take a bow.